 SECURED DEBT.
 Secured debt holds the most senior position in the capital structure of a borrower.
 Secured debt in most circumstances is fully collateralized by assets of the borrower.
 Thus, it is generally repaid before unsecured bank loans, corporate bonds, subordinated debt, trade creditors, and preferred or common stockholders.
-However, there is a risk that the collateral securing the Fund's loans may decrease in value over time, may be difficult to sell in a timely manner, may be difficult to appraise, and may fluctuate in value based upon the success of the business and market conditions, including as a result of the inability of the borrower to raise additional capital.
+However, there is a risk that the collateral securing the loans held by Investment Funds or by the Fund may decrease in value over time, may be difficult to sell in a timely manner, may be difficult to appraise, and may fluctuate in value based upon the success of the business and market conditions, including as a result of the inability of the borrower to raise additional capital.
 Also, substantial increases in interest rates may cause an increase in loan defaults as borrowers may lack resources to meet higher debt service requirements.
-In some circumstances, the Fund's security interest could be subordinated to claims of other creditors.
+In some circumstances, the Investment Funds' or the Fund's security interest could be subordinated to claims of other creditors.
 In addition, any deterioration in a borrower's financial condition and prospects, including any inability on its part to raise additional capital, may result in the deterioration in the value of the related collateral.
-Consequently, the fact that debt is secured does not guarantee that the Fund will receive principal and interest payments according to the investment terms or at all, or that the Fund will be able to collect on the investment should the Fund be forced to enforce its remedies.
-Moreover, the security for the Fund's investments in secured debt may not be recognized for a variety of reasons, including the failure to make required filings by lenders, trustees or other responsible parties and, as a result, the Fund may not have priority over other creditors as anticipated.
+Consequently, the fact that debt is secured does not guarantee that an Investment Fund or the Fund will receive principal and interest payments according to the investment terms or at all, or that the Investment Fund or the Fund will be able to collect on the investment if one of them is forced to enforce its remedies.
+Moreover, the security for an Investment Fund's or the Fund's investments in secured debt may not be recognized for a variety of reasons, including the failure to make required filings by lenders, trustees or other responsible parties and, as a result, the Investment Fund or the Fund may not have priority over other creditors as anticipated.

 Secured debt usually includes restrictive covenants, which must be maintained by the borrower.
-The Fund may have an obligation with respect to certain senior secured term loan investments to make additional loans, including delayed draw term loans and revolving facilities, upon demand by the borrower.
+An Investment Fund or the Fund may have an obligation with respect to certain senior secured term loan investments to make additional loans, including delayed draw term loans and revolving facilities, upon demand by the borrower.
 Such instruments, unlike certain bonds, usually do not have call protection.
 This means that such interests, while having a stated term, may be prepaid, often without penalty.
 The rate of such prepayments may be affected by, among other things, general business and economic conditions, as well as the financial status of the borrower.
 Prepayment would cause the actual duration of a senior loan to be shorter than its stated maturity.

 Secured debt typically will be secured by pledges of collateral from the borrower in the form of tangible and intangible assets.
-In some instances, the Fund may invest in secured debt that is secured only by stock of the borrower or its Subsidiaries or affiliates.
-The value of the collateral may decline below the principal amount of the senior secured term loans subsequent to an investment by the Fund.
+In some instances, an Investment Fund or the Fund may invest in secured debt that is secured only by stock of the borrower or its subsidiaries or affiliates.
+The value of the collateral may decline below the principal amount of the senior secured term loans subsequent to an investment by an Investment Fund or the Fund.